jhumigas/cosmic-python-project/README.md

 For that purpose: we start with a simple architecture with:

 * domain model: contain the core model of our domain (with just order line and batches), here we define value objects and entities to structure the concepts we work with
-* repository: this layer is the layer enabling interaction with a storage, we also implement an ORM
+* repository: this layer enables interaction with a storage, we also implement an ORM
 * service layer: this is the part that orchestrates the steps when we have to perform an operation like allocate

 Then to have the most consistent interactions with our database, we introduce

 * unit of work: this help have an abstraction over atomic operations
-* aggregates: evolution of our models so that we can have concurrent operation given a granularity (here products)
+* aggregates: evolution of our models so that we can have concurrent operation given a cluster of associated objects

 We then evolve our application so that it becomes a message processor, easier to integrate in an architecture with microservices, we introduce

 * Events: Broadcast by an actor to all interested listeners.
 Events capture facts
 * Commands: ​Instructions sent by one part of a system to another.
 Commands capture intent
 * Command-Query Responsability Segregation : Basically, we start from the insight that most users are not going to buy, but just see the product.
 In our application we need to separation read and write queries so we introduce a modul views only use to read our product

 ## Pre-requisities